JuJu Smith-Schuster: Kansas City Chiefs (second stint)

 On August 26, 2024, the Chiefs signed Smith-Schuster to a one-year deal, reuniting him with the team he played for in 2022.
 Against the New Orleans Saints in Week 5, Smith-Schuster amassed the most receiving yards in his career since the 2020–21 playoffs, finishing with 130 yards and a touchdown on seven receptions as the Chiefs won 26–13.
 He finished the 2024 season with 18 receptions for 231 yards and two touchdowns.
 He had two receptions for 16 yards in the 40–22 loss to the Eagles in Super Bowl LIX.

 On March 15, 2025, Smith-Schuster re-signed with the Chiefs on a one-year contract.
 Immediately following the Week 6 win over the Detroit Lions, Smith-Schuster attempted to shake hands with safety Brian Branch, who proceeded to punch Smith-Schuster in the face and subsequently began a brief brawl between the two teams.
+He finished the 2025 season with 33 receptions for 345 yards and one touchdown.

+New York Giants

+On June 2, 2026, Smith-Schuster signed with the New York Giants.
+Smith-Schuster reunited with Matt Nagy, his former offensive coordinator with the Kansas City Chiefs.
+He was released by the Giants following the signing of Najee Harris on August 18.